Stock market crash: 2025 stock market crash

+Shortly after the tariffs were announced, the US stock market lost more than $3 trillion.
+By the second week of May 2025, the market had recovered.

 Mathematical theory

 Random walk theory

 The conventional assumption is that stock markets behave according to a random log-normal distribution.
+This implies that the expected volatility is the same all the time.
 Among others, mathematician Benoit Mandelbrot suggested as early as 1963 that the statistics prove this assumption incorrect.
 Mandelbrot observed that large movements in prices (i.e. crashes) are much more common than would be predicted from a log-normal distribution.
 Mandelbrot and others suggested that the nature of market moves is generally much better explained using non-linear analysis and concepts of chaos theory.
 This has been expressed in non-mathematical terms by George Soros in his discussions of what he calls reflexivity of markets and their non-linear movement.
-George Soros said in late October 1987, 'Mr. Robert Prechter's reversal proved to be the crack that started the avalanche'.
+George Soros said in late October 1987, "Mr. Robert Prechter's reversal proved to be the crack that started the avalanche."

 Self-organized criticality

 Research at the Massachusetts Institute of Technology suggests that there is evidence that the frequency of stock market crashes follows an inverse cubic power law.
 This and other studies such as Didier Sornette's work suggest that stock market crashes are a sign of self-organized criticality in financial markets.